agmmnn/awesome-blender/README.md

     -   [Blender 2.8 Python Scripting Superpowers for Non-Programmers](https://cgcookie.com/articles/blender-2-8-python-scripting-superpowers-for-non-programmers) : If you’ve been using Blender or any other 3D app for a while, you’ve found yourself slogging through the same tasks over and over again and at some point thinking, “I really wish Blender just did this for me”.
 Through scripting, it can!
     -   [Blender 2.8 Grease Pencil Scripting and Generative Art](https://towardsdatascience.com/blender-2-8-grease-pencil-scripting-and-generative-art-cbbfd3967590) : learning the basics of scripting for Blender Grease-Pencil tool, with focus on generative art as a concrete playground.
     -   [Visualizing Complex Numbers in Blender](https://medium.com/@behreajj/visualizing-complex-numbers-in-blender-d60bd32f20b9) : This tutorial introduces how to make patterns with complex numbers in Blender.
-    -   [Creative Coding in Blender: A Primer](https://medium.com/@behreajj/creative-coding-in-blender-a-primer-53e79ff71e) : This tutorial aims to encourage creative coders to consider Blender as a platform for creating 3D artworks.
 -   Sources:
     -   [blender-scripting](https://github.com/njanakiev/blender-scripting) : Introduction to blender scripting.
 This is a collection of simple to more involved examples to scripting in Blender with Python.
     -   [The Code Editor](https://blenderartists.org/t/how-would-you-show-some-love-for-the-blender-text-editor/1163857) : This thread is for discussing how the Text Editor can be improved and sharing add-ons which will modernize, expand and ease coding in Blender.